clevertree/fan-edits/FanMixes/Sonic (2020) - DeSchwartzed/README.md

 Much [predictive programming](https://joyoffaith.com/predictive-programming.html) (PP) has been removed where it doesn't tie directly to the plot.

 I do blame Ben Schwartz for nearly all the jokes he came up with.
 I don't think they were just 'bad' or 'annoying';
-The decisions Schwartz and others made in all 3 movies during post production also ruined the *continuity*.
+The decisions Schwartz and others made in all 3 movies during post-production also ruined the *continuity*.
 In post, they should have cast a normal 'child voice' actor like they did with Tails who was voiced by Colleen O'Shaughnessey.
 Aside from distracting dialog, he portrayed the main character as a sarcastic adult rather than an orphaned child from another planet.
 I'll remind everyone that Sonic was a child in the first movie, and that none of his commentary should be 'Family guy' style pop references.